pingcap/docs/tidb-cloud/config-s3-and-gcs-access.md

         >
         > Alternatively, you can also click the name of your cluster on the **Clusters** page and click **Import Data** in the **Import** area.

-    3. On the **Data Import** page, click **Guide for getting the required Role-ARN** to get the TiDB Cloud Account ID and TiDB Cloud External ID.
+    3. On the **Data Import** page, click **Guide for getting the required Role ARN** to get the TiDB Cloud Account ID and TiDB Cloud External ID.
 Take a note of these IDs for later use.

 2. In the AWS Management Console, create a managed policy for your Amazon S3 bucket.